tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/030_deploy_helloworld_testnet/README.md

 You can build your actor using the same commands we used in the previous step:
 `cd sample-actor` and run `./build.sh` to build the actor.

-To upload the actor to IPFS, run `jacky_test/sample-actor/ipfs.sh` which executes the following script:
+To upload the actor to IPFS, run `./ipfs.sh` from the same directory which executes the following script:

 ![image](https://user-images.githubusercontent.com/3214173/231841142-35201bb1-a818-4dc0-b754-d9fca8e04b51.png)